 The contemporary scientific approach to managing a complex system the Balinese irrigation would be to deploy thousands of sensors around the island and crunch the numbers using sophisticated computer models.
 This approach is, however, not much different from how the Balinese system has evolved.
 Over the centuries, farmers and priests have observed nature and how this impact their farming.
 The mythological system has no underlying theory but knowledge emerges from the long-term observations and is wrapped in narrative instead of formulas.

 That the Balinese system leads to optimised results was shown by Lansing and Kremer who developed computer model of the system.
 The model simulates the behaviour of farmers to see how such a system evolves over time.
 When the model starts with a random pattern, it develops over time to a situation that closely resembles the Balinese system.
 This model shows how religious doctrine can contain proto-scientific information that leads to an optimised model.

 Water Engineering and the Horizon of Reason

-Combining local religion with engineering place Balinese water management on the Horizon of Reason.
+Combining local religion with engineering places Balinese water management on the Horizon of Reason.
 The Balinese water temples illustrate how managing water is more than a volume of H2O controlled by engineering.
-Water has an inherent social dimension that cannot be ignored by water managers.
-Engineers like to express water in cubic meters and milligrams per litre.
+Water has an inherent social dimension that water manager should not ignore.
+Engineers often express water in cubic meters and milligrams per litre.
 For the people using the water, it has a much richer meaning that goes far beyond what we can express in numbers.